 _ - Six items maximum per slot to reduce burdening players with too much choice and to emphasize the most popularly-used items.

-_ - Dual Core Builds are for heroes like Wraith King & Tiny, who have multiple playstyles.
+_ - Dual Core Builds are for heroes like Wraith King & Monkey King, who have multiple playstyles.

 - Guides try to be updated within the first 48 hours after a large patch release.